eduardo-escoto/Int15-codepost-upload/README.md

 test_output = [ok.grade(q[:-3]) for q in os.listdir('tests') if q.startswith('q')]
 %run -i ../upload_tests.py <student_email> <assignment_name>
 ```
-2. Run the final cell, which will run the ```upload_tests.py``` script, pushing the test output to codePost .
+2. Run the final cell, which will run the ```upload_tests.py``` script, pushing the test output to codePost.
 3. Visit the URL printed out in the notebook to navigate to the uploaded submission.
-Assign yourself as the grader, add additional feedback, and click 'Finalize'
+Assign yourself as the grader, add additional feedback, and click 'Finalize'.

 ============================================================================